-Tytoona Cave Preserve, located in limestone-rich Sinking Valley, Blair County, Pennsylvania, is the tenth and newest cave property of the National Speleological Society.
+Tytoona Cave Preserve, located in limestone-rich Sinking Valley, Blair County, Pennsylvania, is the tenth cave property of the National Speleological Society.
 The Western Pennsylvania Conservancy sold the 6.8 acres to the NSS in December 23, 1997.
-Tytoona Cave is primarily used for recreation and education today.
-It is one of the most significant caves in the state.
+Tytoona Cave is primarily used for recreational and educational purposes today.
+It is one of the most significant caves in the commonwealth of Pennsylvania.

 Although several other caves exist in Sinking Valley, only Tytoona and the Arch Spring are of much interest.
 Arch Spring gave its name to a village that hardly exists today.
 The arch at Arch Spring resembles the famous Natural Bridge in Virginia, but is much smaller.
 The limestone arch is 40 to 50 feet high, and the opening is 15 to 20 feet in diameter, with Sinking Run flowing through it.
 Arch Spring, the source of this part of Sinking Run, is the eighth largest spring in the state, discharging from 2000 to an estimated maximum of 30,000 gallons per minute.
 Upstream from the arch is a small pond in a large, steep-sided sinkhole.
 This is said to be a remnant of a large room that collapsed thousands of years ago.
 The sink is a least 100 feet long, 50 feet wide, and perhaps more than 30 feet deep.
 At the far side is an opening about 4 feet in diameter.
 This is Arch Spring, the resurgence of Tytoona Cave, over 4000 feet away in a straight line.
 The Arch Spring end of the system has nothing to offer the dry caver, but it is a challenge for cave divers, although it is privately owned and diving is not currently allowed.
 It has many large submerged rooms, one of which was described as being over 100 feet deep.